 Instead of replacing the filters, you can easily remove them and either vacuum or wash them clean.
 This will save you money in the long run and help prolong your air purifier’s life.

 Many users have complimented how quiet it was even during machine operation.
 It can be attributed to its whisper-quiet fan.

 If you’re often experiencing bad odors in your house due to pets or other factors, this purifier can help.
 It effectively absorbs bad odors and gases present in the air.

 Not for Allergens

 This filter removes a significant amount of air pollutants.
-However, several customers with allergies claimed it didn’t make much of a difference when it came to fine dust.
+However, several customers with allergies claimed it didn’t make much difference regarding fine dust.